The best time to plant fig trees

 Want to increase your harvest?
 Fortunately, figs can be easily grown from a cutting.

-“For the best results I recommend using cutting taken during the winter months,” Angie says.
+“For the best results I recommend using cutting taken during the winter months,” she says.

 Fig Rust, leaf blight, mosaic virus and endosepsis are the main diseases seen in figs. Stem borer, mealy bugs, fruit fly, aphids and scale can also affect fig trees.